 This is a fact that the world renowned universities are devoted to promote excellence in education through the establishment of distance education centers.
 Distance Education mode has been growing rapidly worldwide in the present era.
 The basic purpose of distance education is to provide greater access to large number of students within limited financial budget.
-We feel proud to announce that International Islamic University, Islamabad has launched Directorate of Distance Education.
-This has become possible due to vision & commitment of the leadership of the university.
-The support of HEC has strengthened us to embark on the dual mode.
-We are committed to provide the quality education through distance education programs.
-Directorate of Distance Education has started of the first academic session in the fall semester 2015 with MA Education, MA Pakistan Studies and M.ED Programs.
-Our main objective is to provide a great opportunity to the students who could not achieve their educational targets for several socio-economic, cultural and geographic constraints.
-Our team consists of well trained and professionally qualified people with a wide experience of teaching and research.
+International Islamic University, Islamabad has launched Directorate of Distance Education, which has become possible due to vision & commitment of the leadership of the university.
+The support of HEC has strengthened IIUI to embark on the dual mode.
+The Directorate is committed to provide the quality education through distance education programs.
+Directorate of Distance Education announces the commencement of the first academic session in the fall semester 2015 with MA Education, MA Pakistan Studies and M.ED Programs.
+The main objective of Directorate is to provide a great opportunity to the students who could not achieve their educational targets for several socio-economic, cultural and geographic constraints.
+The team consists of well trained and professionally qualified people with a wide experience of teaching and research.
 Directorate of Distance Education is distinguished with the quality of teaching and learning by utilizing modern instructional materials.
-We induce and inculcate high moral values and sense of civic responsibility among students.
-For Details Contact: Directorate of Distance Education
+High moral values and sense of civic responsibility are inculcated among students.
+The Directorate of Distance Education warmly welcomes the students to provide the supportive and encouraging environment for academic excellence.